elitalon/elitalon.github.io/_posts/2016-03-13-design-weaknesses-of-gitflow.md

 title: Design weaknesses of GitFlow
 description: Some thoughts about the weaknesses of GitFlow after four years using it
 ---
 I started using GitFlow more or less two years after [Vincent Driessen](https://twitter.com/nvie) introduced [his proposal](http://nvie.com/posts/a-successful-git-branching-model/) in 2010.
-Since then, there has been several occasions when either me or one of my fellow developers have detected some flaws on its design.
+Since then, there has been several occasions when either me or one of my fellow developers have faced some issues with it.

 <!--more-->

 The company I was working for back then had recently moved from Subversion to Git.
 We were struggling with defining the best approach for collaborative development, since not everyone was familiar Git.
 More often than not, either me or another experienced Git user had to help another fellow developer to understand what was going on.
 So the team welcomed the idea of having a consistent way of working with our repositories.

 Four years has passed and every company I have worked with seems to have adopted GitFlow as the default approach.
-But as with any other tool or methodology, one has to carefully **examine whether it fits the purpose of a project, or the way a team works** (remember the *"individuals over processes"* from [Agile manifesto](http://www.agilemanifesto.org)?).
+But as with any other tool or methodology, one has to carefully **examine whether it fits the purpose of a project or the way a team works**.
 I have the impression that little thought has been put into choosing GitFlow as *de facto* model.
-I would like to share with you what I consider two of its design weaknesses.
+I'd like to share with you what I consider two of its design weaknesses.

 ## Redundant branches
 > *The `master` branch at origin should be familiar to every Git user.
 Parallel to the `master` branch, another branch exists called `develop`.*

 > *When the source code in the `develop` branch reaches a stable point and is ready to be released, all of the changes should be merged back into `master` somehow and then tagged with a release number.*

-I always wondered whether nobody has noticed that the `master` branch is completely useless in this model.
+I always wondered if nobody has noticed that the `master` branch is completely useless in this model.
 If every release must be tagged, why do we need the separation between `master` and `develop` at all?
 Can't we just live with a single *main* branch and go back to any release using its tag?

 Not even the need for `hotfix` branches seems to justify this redundancy.
-It is perfectly possible to create a branch from a tag, apply the patch for the existing bug in production and merge back to the main branch.
+It's perfectly possible to create a branch from a tag, apply the patch for the existing bug in production and merge back to the main branch.

 ## A polluted commit history
 > *The --no-ff flag causes the merge to always create a new commit object, even if the merge could be performed with a fast-forward.
 This avoids losing information about the historical existence of a feature branch and groups together all commits that together added the feature.*

 > *Reverting a whole feature (i.e. a group of commits), is a true headache (...) whereas it is easily done if the --no-ff flag was used.*